ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 ### The backdoor

-Note that it's possible to modify the device's state on the fly as it's running in case you want to push it into a specific state (as a backdoor).
+It's possible to modify the device's state on the fly as it's running in case you want to push it into a specific state (as a backdoor).
 The backdoor can also be used to alter simulation paramters, e.g. to simulate a loss of connection or speed up the simulation time.
 Full documentation can be found [here for device access](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/RemoteAccessDevices.md) and [here for simulation access](https://github.com/DMSC-Instrument-Data/plankton/blob/master/docs/RemoteAccessSimulation.md).

 The host and port for the backdoor are specified in the `-r` argument to `plankton.py`: